-This article will immerse you into the deep water of Bathymetry.
-It explains in detail what a bathymetry map is, what it shows, what methods we use to collect the bathymetry data and last but not least, how to create a good quality bathymetry map.
-It will also cover the difference between a bathymetry chart and a hydrographic chart and the techniques our ancestors used in the past to collect and record depths?
+This article will immerse you in the deep water of bathymetry.
+It explains in detail what a bathymetric map is, what it shows, what methods we use to collect the bathymetric data and, last but not least, how to create a good-quality bathymetric map.
+It also covers the difference between a bathymetric chart and a hydrographic chart, and the techniques used in the past to collect and record depths.

 Bathymetry data is used for various purposes including:

 - Determination of marine boundaries

 - Investigation into coastal process (beach erosion, sea level rising and subsidence) and ocean currents (tsunami modelling)

 - Valuation and identification of environmental geohazards, such as underwater landslides

 - Providing useful forensic evidence in court when certain types of crimes involving the sea are committed

 - Treasure-seekers when investigating the seafloor to identify the most likely areas to seek sunken ships (HMS Titanic in the 1980s)